fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Add-AzureDisk.md

 # Add-AzureDisk

 ## SYNOPSIS
-Adds a disk to the azure_2 disk repository.
+Adds a disk to the Azure disk repository.

 ## SYNTAX